 - a public task is to be covered by the act or other ordinance, collective agreement or a decision that has been communicated with the legal authority of the act or other ordinance

 - administrative penalties may be charged by public authorities.

 Data Protection Ordinance

 The conclusions of the investigations include in-depth discussion on the consequences of the new EU regulation.
 Three of the reports are of special interest to the higher education sector.
 Below are links to the reports.
-The documents open in a new window.
+The documents are in Swedish.

 Here the Government states among other things that the Public Access to Information and Secrecy Act and the Archives Act continue to apply in the same way as today.

 2017/18:105 New data protection act, in Swedish, (PDF, 2.58 MB)